 In Year 3, phonics sessions are to be incorporated into the timetable as needed, at the discretion of the Year 3 teacher.
+Alternatively, children who still need phonics support will have intervention sessions with the Inclusion Lead.

-We follow the 'Spelling Made Easy' scheme to teach spelling in Years 1-6.
-Pupils have weekly spelling lessons and sets of spelling words to learn each Friday which they are tested on the following Friday.
+We follow a spelling scheme that complements and follows the phasing of Little Wandle phonics to teach spelling in Years 1-6.
+Pupils have weekly spelling lessons (in Foundation 2 to Year 2 this forms part of their Friday phonics session) and sets of spelling words to learn each Friday on which they are tested the following Friday.